 Listening to Cardew’s political songs today, it is hard not to scoff at the crude objectivism, didacticism and Leninist langue de bois of lines like ‘In the 1840s Marx and Engels on our shores / organised and hammered out the objective laws’ and 'Persisting in the face of every difficulty / In 1979 was formed our new party / A glorious victory'.
 And yet, risible as such bombast is, you have to acknowledge the power of its unadorned sincerity.
 These songs now stand out not so much for their originality – a virtue which, by the late 1970s, Cardew had come to regard as trivial and bourgeois – as for their urgency, energy and commitment, however glutinous their Maoist rhetoric.

 Recently, arrests were made in Northern Ireland after two young men in Coleraine posted images of themselves on Facebook burning a red poppy.
-It is now, it seems, a criminal matter to oppose the symbols of the state - although the official charge is 'incitement to hatred'.
+It is now, apparently, a criminal matter to desecrate the symbols of the state - although the official charge is 'incitement to hatred'.
 The incident provides a small example of how the state is more and more clamping down on social media expressions of political criticism.
 This should in turn give pause for thought to those cyber-optimists and techno-determinists who still regard social media as inherently progressive, a site for democratic, uncensored self-expression.
 If only it were so.
-From its very beginnings, Facebook has been used by the police and secret services as a surveillance tool (an aspect of Facebook conveniently left out of the film The Social Network) and police are warning members of the public to 'be careful' about what they post on the site.
+From its very beginnings, Facebook has been used by the police and secret services as a surveillance tool (an aspect of Facebook understandably left out of the film The Social Network) and police are warning members of the public to 'be careful' about what they post on the site.
 Get ready for much more of this in future.